Marc-Bouche/boston-marathon-analysis/README.md

 ---

-## H2: Checkpoint Drop-Off
+## H2: Checkpoint Drop-Off - "Hitting the Marathon Wall"
-**Hypothesis:** Runners who experience a significant time increase between specific checkpoints (e.g., 20K to 25K) are more likely to finish with slower times.
+**Hypothesis:** Runners who experience a significant drop in pace between the 30K and 35K checkpoints (or between other segments such as 20K to 25K) are more likely to finish with slower times.

-**Training Outcome:** This indicates that targeted endurance training in those segments could improve overall performance.
-**Objective:** Identify if a large increase in time between specific checkpoints indicates a lower overall performance.
+**Definition "Hitting the Marathon Wall":** a condition of sudden fatigue and loss of energy which is caused by the depletion of glycogen stores in the liver and muscles.

+**Training Outcome:** If specific runners frequently experience pace drops at these checkpoints, they may benefit from targeted endurance and glycogen management training to sustain energy and reduce the likelihood of "hitting the wall."

+**Objective:** Identify runners who experience a substantial drop in pace around the 30K to 35K segment and analyze how this impacts their overall finishing times.

 **Data Preparation:**
-- Calculate time differences between critical checkpoints in Data set 1, focusing on the 20K to 25K segment.
+- Calculate pace differences between critical checkpoints, with a focus on the 30K to 35K segment.
-- Define a threshold for what constitutes a “significant time increase” based on average or median time differences.
+- Define a threshold for a “significant drop” in pace based on either average or median pace drops for all runners in these segments.

 **Analysis:**
-- Segment runners into groups with and without significant time increases and compare their finishing times.
+- Segment runners into two groups: those with and without significant pace drops in the "wall" segment (30K to 35K).
+- Compare the finishing times between these groups and analyze other factors like age and gender to see if certain demographics are more affected by this drop.
-- Analyze if there are specific weather conditions at these checkpoints (from Data set 2) that correlate with increased drop-offs.
+- Examine any external conditions (from Data set 2) such as temperature or humidity that may correlate with a higher likelihood of "hitting the wall."

-**Outcome:** Identify checkpoints where pacing tends to drop, suggesting sections where targeted endurance training may benefit runners experiencing performance decreases.
+**Outcome:** Identify the 30K to 35K checkpoint as a critical area where pace tends to drop significantly, suggesting potential benefit areas for targeted endurance and glycogen management training to improve overall performance.

 ---